Long Beach Cottage Rental Frequently Asked Questions

 Keeping the right number of guests to bedrooms and bathrooms is easier on the property (and buildings, and contents, and septic) so we may all enjoy it for years to come, but also keeps the family / friendly / safe feeling that we strive for that much more in reach.
 Please be honest when talking about numbers in your group; we’re excellent counters and won’t take kindly to extra unexpected guests.
 Extra guests will be removed at your expense.

 Q: May I have guests?

 A: Sure, within reason.
-No more overnight guests than agreed upon when you rented but some day guests are ok.
+No more guests than agreed upon when you rented.
+Absolutely no overnight guests.
 Day guests may park immediately to the left (East fence line) as you pull in.